Jhanuvarshini/katomaran-todo-app/README.md

 * Only Google login is implemented for simplicity.
 * Task sharing assumes the recipient already exists in the system.
-* All UI is tested on modern browsers only.
+* UI is tested on modern browsers.
-* Basic error handling is used for quick MVP delivery.
+* Basic error handling is used to meet hackathon deadlines.

----

-## 📬 Contact

-> Created as part of Katomaran Hackathon.
-For queries, raise a GitHub issue or contact via profile.

 ---